 <Unchanged Text Skipped>

 7.9F.4.2 Test Procedure

 1. Sweep the spectrum analyzer (or equivalent equipment) over a frequency range and measure the average power of spurious emission.
+During measurement the spectrum analyser shall be set to 'Detector' = RMS.